 If you’re of a certain age, you probably remember how we could get TV screens sparkling clean with a spray of Windex and a quick wipe.
-But technology has changed, making our old go-to solution no longer effective.
+But technology has changed, making our old go-to solution no longer appropriate.

 In fact, the ammonia in glass cleaner can permanently damage the screens on your electronic devices.
 That’s because many touch-sensitive screens have an oleophobic — oil-resistant — coating to help them resist smudging.

 Of course, that coating only helps — it doesn’t entirely prevent buildup, as anyone who’s noticed a grimy haze on their phone’s screen knows.
 Plus, according to Apple, the coating wears away over time on all of its devices.

 Most of the time, a microfiber cloth very lightly dampened with water is enough to get rid of smears and fingerprints.
 For those times you need something stronger, try the DIY screen cleaning spray below.

 Never use an abrasive cloth or cleaner on your electronic screens.
 Not only do these risk damaging the oleophobic coating, but they may also scratch the glass.

 Don’t apply too much pressure when cleaning, either.
 The connections between touchscreens and the device’s components are ridiculously fragile.

 Apply the screen cleaner to the cloth, not directly to your device, then wipe the screen gently.
-Use a clean part of the cloth to buff the screen dry.
+Use a clean part of the material to buff the screen dry.

 Steps to Clean and Disinfect Touchscreens